 - If there is no capture the card remains face-up on the table.

 Possible types of play:

-- Capture with a face card, if you play a face card (King, Queen, Jack) that is the same rank as one on the table, you may capture a face card on the table.
+- Capture with a face card, if you play picture cards (King, Queen, Jack) that is the same rank as one on the table, you may capture picture card on the table.
 If there are multiple matching cards on the table you may only capture one.